RypekGrief/ClipTranslate/README.md

 ## Features

-- Instantly translates selected text into English.
+- Instantly translates selected text into your preferred target language.
-- Automatically copies the translated text to the clipboard.
+- Automatically copies and pastes the translated text back into the active application.
+- Supports **5 interface languages** that can be changed from the system tray.
+- Supports changing the **target translation language** directly from the system tray.
 - Works in almost any application where text can be selected and copied, including games, web browsers, Discord, Notepad, Visual Studio Code, and more.
-- Can automatically start with Windows from the system tray.
+- Can automatically start with Windows.
 - Optional desktop notifications after each successful translation.
 - Translation can be enabled or disabled directly from the system tray without closing the application.
 - Lightweight and resource-efficient, typically using less than **50 MB** of RAM.